kamilain1/chucknorris/README.md

     ```
     flutter pub get
     ```
-    * In case of problems, try
+    * In case of problems, try first
     ```
     flutter clear
     ```
-    first.

 4) Choose the device (virtual or physical) to run the project and launch:
     ```